← marwandiallo.comlabs

 Identity Lab

 Phishing-resistant authentication, end to end.
 Register a passkey in your browser, decode real JWTs and see what makes them forgeable, and learn how the same primitives apply to AI agents acting on a user's behalf.
+Now with a JWT forging workbench against an intentionally-misconfigurable verifier.

 • WebAuthn / passkey registration + sign-in